Cancer

 - Groups

-The area of cancer research has been structured into three different pillars: clinical research, translational laboratory research and innovation in cancer diagnosis and treatment.
+The Cancer research area has been structured into three distinct pillars: clinical research, translational laboratory research and innovation in cancer diagnosis and treatment.

 Within the clinic, we can currently find four lines of research that have to do with the volume of incidence and prevalence of neoplastic disease, such as: breast cancer, lung cancer, urological tumors and gastrointestinal tumors.
 Each of them is made up of professionals who are dedicated to the diagnosis, treatment and follow-up of specific neoplasms.